-Except life gets in the way.
-Talk to planners and they’ll tell you that while the typical 40-year-old is keenly aware that he or she should save, too few have taken the necessary steps to adequately prepare for retirement.
+Except that life can get in the way.
+Talk to planners and they’ll tell you that while the typical 40-year-old is keenly aware of the need to save, too few have taken the necessary steps to adequately prepare for retirement.

-“People save what they can, do their best and figure they’ll count their chips later,” says Bill Baldwin, president of Pillar Financial Advisers in Waltham, Mass.
+“People save what they can, do their best and figure they’ll count their chips later,” says Bill Baldwin, managing director of Argent Wealth Management in Waltham, Massachusetts.
 “But they need to calculate what they need at retirement and how much they’ll be able to draw from savings to support their lifestyle.”

 A 40-year-old who wants $1 million when she’s 67, for example, must save $10,000 annually and earn 9 percent a year to reach that goal, says Dee Lee, a Certified Financial Planner and author of “Women & Money.”
 Impossible?
 Maybe not.
 But more than likely that means cutting back and making tough choices.

-But his Uncle Mike persisted, calling Morris the following week.
+But his Uncle Mike persisted.
 “I relented under pressure and I’m glad I did.
 It was one of the smartest things I did,” says Morris.

 2. Save independently

-Morris has to be smart about investing his money outside of work, too, so five years ago he hired an independent money manager to help him run his investments.
-“I have a business degree and I know about investments, but I wasn’t able to spend the time to allocate them and figure it all out,” says Morris, who commutes each week from his Chicago home to work in San Francisco, where he is president of a company called Pay By Touch.
+Morris needed to be smart about investing his money outside of work, too, so he hired an independent money manager to help him run his investments.
+“I have a business degree and I know about investments, but I wasn’t able to spend the time to allocate them and figure it all out,” he says.

 3. Maintain the right mix

 Asset allocation and diversification remain as important as ever.
-At 40 you’re still a long way from retirement, so don’t rush to play it too safe, says Ellen Rinaldi, executive director of investment planning and research at mutual fund company Vanguard.
+At 40 you’re still a long way from retirement, so don’t rush to play it too safe, says Ellen Rinaldi, former executive director of investment planning and research at mutual fund company Vanguard and currently the firm’s chief security officer.
 As a rule of thumb, Rinaldi recommends scaling back stocks to 80 percent of your portfolio and putting the balance in conservative holdings like bonds.